jdelarosaizq/FullStackSocialNetwork/README.md

 **GOAL: develop a React/NodeJS simple web application, including frontend and backend, that consumes the third party API described above.**

+### Frontend ###
+Provide a simple form which allows to input required data to satisfy the user stories below.
+Please adjust the layout and styles of the provided application to make it responsive:

+* Mobile: all sections in one column, each section is 100% width
+* Tablet+: all sections in one row, each section is one third of the full width

+Please consider performance when implementing your components.
+Pay attention to wasted renders.
+Data must be stored and retrieved using a state manager of your choice.

+### Backend ###
+Provide a Restful http server that interact with the 3rd party and implements the necesary business logic.
+Please pay attention to good design practices and separation of concerns.

 ### User Stories ###

 As a user, I want to query how many people are not connected to anyone for the given social network so I know who to propose new connections to.